What is Mitral Valve Disease in Dogs?

 Surgery

 Surgery may be required in extreme situations of mitral valve disease in dogs.
-Your doctor may be able to fix your dog’s existing mitral valve surgically for it to operate correctly.
+Your doctor may be able to fix your dog’s existing mitral valve surgically so that it operates correctly.

 If that isn’t an option, you may need to have your dog’s mitral valve replaced.
 The replacement could be organic or mechanical.